 Pray.
 Seek clarity about God’s call.
 Check your heart to be certain that your highest motive is to win people to Christ.

-Talk with MC staff to share your situation and vision and to learn about MC’s vision and affiliation process.
+Schedule a listening session with MC staff to share your situation and vision and to learn more about MC.

 Identify potential planting team members.
 The planting team consists of the three to four leaders who serve as the church’s initial staff.
-Each planting team member must have these characteristics:
+Click the button below to learn more about the planting team.

-If the assessment is satisfactorily completed, team members attend a two-day workshop.
-In most cases, the workshop is conducted in the team’s city.
+If the assessment is satisfactorily completed, team members attend a workshop.

 After the workshop, if both parties agree to proceed, MC announces that a new project is entering the Assembly phase.